-Most people wear synthetic clothing items everyday, from fitted tops, yoga pants, fleeces, underwear, socks, and more.
-In fact, synthetic fabrics account for 60% of all clothing on Earth!
-But what exactly does synthetic mean and what does it consist of?
-Synthetic fabrics are made from a cocktail of chemicals + plastic and include textiles such as acrylic, nylon, polyester, and spandex.
+Most people wear synthetic clothing items every day, from fitted tops, yoga pants, fleece, underwear, socks, and more.
+In fact, synthetic fabrics account for 60% of all clothing on Earth.
+But what exactly is all this synthetic material doing?
+For one, it’s a leading source of microfiber ocean pollution, and that’s something we all need to know about.

-Recent research shows that synthetic fabrics have some down right scary aftermath, specifically when they’re washed.
-Once a synthetic item is placed in the washing machine, it releases tiny plastic bits — called microfibers — that flow down our drains, through water treatment plants, and out into our rivers, lakes and oceans by the billions.
-Seriously, it is already estimated that there are 1.4 million trillion of these tiny fibers in our ocean.
+Recent research shows that synthetic fabrics have some scary consequences, specifically when they’re washed.
+Once a synthetic item is placed in the washing machine, it releases tiny plastic bits — called microfibers — that flow down our drains, through water treatment plants, and out into our rivers, lakes, and oceans — by the billions.
+Scientists estimate that there are 1.4 million trillion of these tiny fibers in our oceans.

 This short video explains this problem really well, check it out:

 So what can we do about this microfiber madness?